JResearchLabs/aigisos/README.md

-## Flutechain
+## aigisos

-JResearchLabs Flutechain is a modular and extensible framework for building Ethereum-compatible blockchain networks, which forks from Polygon-edge project.
+JResearchLabs aigisos is a modular and extensible framework for building Ethereum-compatible blockchain networks, which forks from Polygon-edge project.

 ---